-We are going to show you the techniques to build a home in Brisbane that are working right now (in 2024).
+In this guide, written by an expert mortgage broker in Brisbane, we will show you the techniques to build a home in Brisbane that are working right now (in 2026).

 In short, if you want to construct your own home, you’ll love this guide.